 WP Table Builder

-You’ll notice that the only Hall of Famer who didn’t check the boxes of either 300 wins, five or more 20-win seasons or multiple Cy Youngs was Bert Blyleven.
-The Flying Dutchman had to wait 14 years before he made it in.
-The only reason he’s in Cooperstown while John, Kaat and Tiant are not is because he had a stunningly high 96.5 career WAR (Wins Above Replacement).
-As that advanced metric started to percolate as a relevant number through the BBWAA electorate, a cause was created and Blyleven finally made it.
-John (with a 62.1 career WAR), Tiant (65.6) and Kaat (45.2) did not benefit from the sabermetric revolution.
+The reason Blyleven made it to Cooperstown on the writers’ ballot while John, Kaat, and Tiant did not is because he had a stunningly high 96.5 career WAR (Wins Above Replacement).
+As that advanced metric started to percolate as a relevant number through the BBWAA electorate, a cause was created, and Blyleven finally made it.
+John (with a 62.1 career WAR), Tiant (65.6), and Kaat (45.2) did not benefit from the sabermetric revolution, although, as previously noted, Kaat made the Hall of Fame on the 2022 Era Committee ballot.

-Anyway, John never got a constituency behind his candidacy.
-His voting support fluctuated from a low of 19% to a high of 32% (in 2009, his final year on the ballot).
 He appeared on the 2011 Veterans Committee ballot and got nowhere.
-He was on the Expansion Era Committee ballot in 2014 but, with managers Joe Torre, Bobby Cox and Tony La Russa also on the ballot, none of the players had a chance to get 75% of the votes.
-In 2018, Jack Morris and Alan Trammell were elected to the Hall of Fame while John’s vote total was not reported, meaning he had less than 6 out of 16.
+He was on the Expansion Era Committee ballot in 2014, but with managers Joe Torre, Bobby Cox, and Tony La Russa also on the ballot, none of the players had a chance to get 75% of the votes.
+In 2018, Jack Morris and Alan Trammell were elected to the Hall of Fame, while John’s total vote was not reported, meaning he had less than 6 out of 16.

 The Hall of Fame Case for Tommy John

 The only hurler in all of recorded baseball history with more wins than John absent a Cooperstown plaque is Bobby Mathews, who won 297 games from 1871-87.
 237 of those 297 wins came against the inferior competition of the National Association (NA) and American Association (AA).
-There was another 19th century hurler (Tony Mullane) who won 284 games, with 202 of them coming in the AA.
+There was another 19th-century hurler (Tony Mullane) who won 284 games, with 202 of them coming in the AA.

-As for the pioneering factor, although it seems as if Tommy John surgery is as common today as the common cold, it is neither common or assured that a pitcher will resume his career at the same level as before the surgery.
+As for the pioneering factor, although it seems as if Tommy John surgery is as common today as the common cold, it is neither common nor assured that a pitcher will resume his career at the same level as before the surgery.
 John pitched a remarkable 14 seasons after that surgery, getting 164 of his 288 career wins after going under the knife.
 That remains a record for the most seasons pitched and the most wins for any hurler who underwent the same surgical procedure.
-Only one pitcher (John Smoltz) who has undergone Tommy John surgery is in the Hall of Fame.

-Should John be the second?
-He’s on the Modern Baseball ballot right now with his former Dodger teammate Garvey, Don Mattingly, Thurman Munson, Ted Simmons, Lou Whitaker, Dale Murphy, Dave Parker, Dwight Evans and former Players Union head Marvin Miller.
 This is a tough ballot.
 Every single candidate has a legitimate Cooperstown case.
-John’s WAR is the third best on the ballot, behind only Whitaker and Evans.
+Although the Era Committee voters don’t ever seem to care about the metric, for whatever it’s worth, John’s WAR is the second-best on the ballot, behind only Tiant’s.
 He has all of those wins and the historical significance of the surgical procedure that bears his name.

 The Case Against Tommy John for the Hall of Fame